 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-In the United States, there were 54,000 jobs for Print Binding and Finishing Worker in 2016.
+In 2016, there was an estimated number of 54,000 jobs in the United States for Print Binding and Finishing Worker.
 There is little to no growth in job opportunities for Print Binding and Finishing Worker.
 The BLS estimates 6,000 yearly job openings in this field.

 The states with the most job growth for Print Binding and Finishing Worker are Idaho, Nevada, and Rhode Island.
 Watch out if you plan on working in Kentucky, New York, or New Mexico.
 These states have the worst job growth for this type of profession.

 Salary for a Print Binding and Finishing Worker